Year Zero is an event used to reckon time within a particular continuity or universe, especially by fandom.

 In the Honor Harrington universe as a whole, Year Zero is the Diaspora, when humanity left earth for the stars.
 All years are usually referred to as Standard Years Ante or Pre-Diaspora.
 Planets also have their own local calendars, using the initial landing of colonists as their respective Years Zero.

 Also from David Weber is Safehold.
-As far as Safeholdians know, Year Zero is Exactly What It Says on the Tin, the day of Creation itself.
+As far as Safeholdians know, Year Zero is the day of Creation itself.
 Though following the Archangel Shan-wei's rebellion, a new calendar was established using the end of that war as the Year Zero.

 In Frank Herbert's Dune, the imperial calender starts at the creation of the Spacing Guild, which holds a monopoly over interstellar transportation.
 It is never explained why this event was chosen as the reference over, say, the coronationof the first emperor or the discovery of the spice.